brownplt/iticse-in-flow-2014/report/sections/anonymity.md

-Should reviews be anonymous (to students, to faculty)?

 There are several issues relating to anonymity and privacy which come to the fore in peer review settings.
 Developing a culture of positive and constructive critique, where students can both give and take feedback positively can take time and require a degree of practice.
 While the broader aim may be to develop a positive, supportive and professional approach to peer review, there may be a need to provide some initial shielding from scrutiny for students who are new to the institution or the practice.
 Some of the options, their respective benefits and downsides are presented in this section.

 There are varying degrees of anonymity that may be adopted.
 For instance the reviews could be anonymous to either students or faculty (or alternatively to both, or neither).
 Each of the review authors and work authors/review recipients could be anonymous.